Robertson's: Collectables series

 Developed as a brooch-based collector series, by the early 1930s the Golly had appeared in little fruit designs, many of which were worn as jewellery because of their high quality.
 More sporting designs followed, including county cricketers and footballers with footballs in team colours.
 1937 saw the Coronation Golly, complete with Union Jack on its chest.

 In 1939 the scheme was discontinued as the metal was needed for the war effort, but by 1946 the Golly was back again.
 The Golly pendant with chain was introduced by popular demand in 1956.
 In the 1970s, the design of all Gollies changed from the old Golly with "pop eyes" to a new Golly with eyes looking to the left.
 The words "Golden Shred" were removed from his waistcoat, his legs straightened and smile broadened.

 At about the same time a range of 11 footballer and 12 musician Golly figures were produced in plaster, standing about 2.5" high.

 The Robertson Golly was not only limited to badges.
 There were Robertson Golly dolls, ceramic, Golly games for children, the 1979 illustrated storybook Here Comes Golly by Gyles Brandreth and even Golly clothing.
 At the start of the 1980s the hard enamelled badges were replaced with cheaper to produce acrylic badges, but this did not affect their popularity.

 When production stopped in 2001, over 20 million Gollies had been sent out.

-Discontinuation
+Controversy and eventual discontinuation

-The caricature has been described as racist, along with pickaninnies, minstrels, mammy figures, and other caricatures of black Africans.
-The golliwog has been described by the Jim Crow Museum of Racist Memorabilia as "the least known of the major anti-Black caricatures in the United States".
+Golly has been described as a racist caricature, along with pickaninnies, minstrels, mammy figures, and other caricatures of black Africans.

 Robertson's officially retired Golly in 2002.
-The company had found that Golly was, on the whole, no longer popular with children, although the scheme was still successful and popular with adult collectors.
-Robertson's insisted that they did not retire the Golly because of the pressure of political correctness in the 1990s, but simply for commercial reasons.
+The company had found that Golly was, on the whole, no longer popular nor familiar with children, although the scheme was still successful and popular with adult collectors.
+Robertson's insisted that they did not retire the Golly because of the pressure of political correctness in later decades, but simply for commercial reasons.
 The brand director at Robertson's commented:

 We are retiring Golly because we found families with kids no longer necessarily knew about him.
 We are not bowing to political correctness, but like with any great brand we have to move with the times.